Targeted and immunotherapy drugs for mouth and oropharyngeal cancer

 Targeted cancer drug

-You might have a targeted drug for squamous cell mouth and oropharyngeal cancer that is locally advanced.
+You might have a targeted drug for squamous cell mouth and oropharyngeal cancer that is locally advanced if you can't have chemotherapy.

 You might also have it for squamous cell mouth cancer that: